Vincent d'Indy

 Paul Marie Théodore Vincent d'Indy ([vɛ̃sɑ̃ dɛ̃di]; 27 March 1851 – 2 December 1931) was a French composer and teacher.
 His influence as a teacher, in particular, was considerable.
 He was a co-founder of the Schola Cantorum de Paris and also taught at the Paris Conservatoire.
-His students included Albéric Magnard, Albert Roussel, Arthur Honegger, Darius Milhaud, and Erik Satie, as well as Cole Porter.
+His students included Albéric Magnard, Albert Roussel, Arthur Honegger, Darius Milhaud, Yvonne Rokseth, and Erik Satie, as well as Cole Porter.

 D'Indy studied under composer César Franck, and was strongly influenced by Franck's admiration for German music.
 At a time when nationalist feelings were high in both countries (circa the Franco-Prussian War of 1871), this brought Franck into conflict with other musicians who wished to separate French music from German influence.

 Life

 Paul Marie Théodore Vincent d'Indy was born in Paris into an aristocratic family of royalist and Catholic persuasion.
+His great-grandfather was the politician Joseph Isaïe Saint-Ange d'Indy.
 He had piano lessons from an early age from his paternal grandmother, who passed him on to Antoine François Marmontel and Louis Diémer.

 From the age of 14 d'Indy studied harmony with Albert Lavignac.
 When he was 16 an uncle introduced him to Berlioz's treatise on orchestration, which inspired him to become a composer.
 He wrote a piano quartet which he sent to César Franck, who was the teacher of a friend.
 Franck recognised his talent and recommended that d'Indy pursue a career as a composer.

 At the age of 19, during the Franco-Prussian War, d'Indy enlisted in the National Guard, but returned to musical life as soon as the hostilities were over.
 He entered Franck's organ class at the Conservatoire de Paris in 1871 remaining there until 1875, when he joined the percussion section of the orchestra at the Châtelet Theatre to gain practical experience.
 He also served as chorus-master to the Concerts Colonne.

 The first of his works he heard performed was a Symphonie italienne, at an orchestral rehearsal under Jules Pasdeloup; the work was admired by Georges Bizet and Jules Massenet, with whom he had already become acquainted.

 During the summer of 1873 he visited Germany, where he met Franz Liszt and Johannes Brahms.
 On 25 January 1874, his overture Les Piccolomini was performed at a Pasdeloup concert, sandwiched between works by Bach and Beethoven.
 Around this time he married Isabelle de Pampelonne, one of his cousins.
 In 1875 his symphony dedicated to János Hunyadi was performed.
 That same year he played a minor role – the prompter – at the premiere of Bizet's opera Carmen.
 In 1876 he was present at the first production of Richard Wagner's Ring cycle at Bayreuth.
 This made a great impression on him and he became a fervent Wagnerian.